How do I book?

 How do I get there?

 We are based in the village of Opua, about 3.5 hours drive from Auckland city and 4 from Auckland airport.
 The local airport is at Kerikeri.
 There is a twice daily bus service from Auckland, but a hire car is usually the most cost effective way to get here if there are more than three in your group.
-Go to our for more details and links to the various service providers.
+Go to our info page for more details and links to the various service providers.

 How far in advance do I need to book?